How Much Should You Put Down on a House?

 What is a good down payment on a house?

 The appropriate amount for a down payment on a home depends on the borrower, the home price, the market, the lender and the loan itself.
-For a long time the rule of thumb was 20% down, but that approach doesn’t fit all situations.
+Historically, the rule of thumb was 20% down, but that approach doesn’t fit all situations.
 Down payments range from 0% to 20% or more.

 Putting down a larger amount definitely saves money in the long run, but it’s not always worth it for those who don’t plan to stay in their home for extended periods.
 If you think you’ll move within five years, consider making a smaller down payment and keeping your savings account intact for home improvements, closing costs or other housing expenses.
 If you’re shopping for your forever home, however, it definitely could be worth it to wait until you have enough savings to put 20% or more down on a house.